santanu4ver/MoodstocksScanner/README.md

 ```
 ##### Details for iOS

-This extension tested with <iOS8 so far.
+This extension tested with >iOS6 and <iOS8 so far.

 ### Usage